 An effective leader inspires and motivates people and plays a vital role in the success or failure of an organization.
 Effective leadership focuses on common objectives for a company's success rather than personal agendas.
 Where there is a lack of leadership, the teams suffer.
 Therefore organizations must practice leadership development to increase the effectiveness of leadership.
 The leadership facts below talk about the makeup of leadership, what it means to exercise leadership, develop an effective leadership style, and what great leaders can achieve.

 Which is about 70,000 thousand per week and almost 4 million per year.
-Boomers are above 60 years, and by 2030 all boomers will be at least 65years of age, so their rate of retirement perhaps comes as no surprise.
-As the boomers move out of the workplace, companies often need to replace senior management positions since boomers retiring often hold roles with leadership responsibility.
+Boomers are above 60 years, and by 2030 all boomers will be at least 65 years of age, so their retirement rate perhaps comes as no surprise.
+As the boomers move out of the workplace, companies often need to replace senior management positions with future leaders since boomers retiring often hold roles with leadership responsibility.

 #2 - The percentage of millennials in the workforce in 2020 has increased to 40%1